How many Brits own second homes?

 Getting onto the property ladder is a difficult transition in itself and with it comes a huge financial responsibility.
 In our generation, first time buyers are narrowing significantly and it is far more difficult to own one property, let alone own another.
 However, the Department for Communities and Local Government as part of the English Housing Survey has compiled data on ownership, mortgages and second homes for owner occupiers and first time buyers in England.
 Having written about the process of buying a house through an estate agent, it is interesting to note the patterns 2012-2014.

-So, how many Brits own second homes?
+So, Do many Brits own a second home?

 GOV UK has published the results and from 2012-13 found that 40.9% of homeowners owned a second home as part of a long-term investment.
 However, more interestingly, 61.3% owned a second home as a holiday getaway in England.
 The definition of second homes excluded properties owned outside of England and those with a retirement home stood at 15%.
 Significantly, the figures dropped for those owning a second home as a holiday home 2013-14 (59.9) and those wishing to purchase a second home in the UK as a long-term investment was greater (47.7%).